 Schlittz and Giggles – Third Street

 When it comes to pizza in Baton Rouge, Schlittz and Giggles is definitely a classic!
-If you’re looking for authentic, New York-style, thin crust pizza, then this is the place.
+If you’re looking for authentic, New York-style, thin-crust pizza, then this is the place.
 The best part is, you can end an evening out on Third Street with a slice of their pizza, made possible by the late weekend hours and the convenient walk-up window.